 Jefferson County is a premier summer destination in northern New York.
 Visit beautiful beaches and shoreline, hike in state parks, or just relax and enjoy the clean air and lovely surroundings.

 A part of American history and local folklore, Singer Castle on Dark Island is located on the St. Lawrence Seaway.
 Tour the unique history of the hunting lodge of Commodore Frederick Gilbert Bourne.
 See many of the secret passages and speculate their use!
 Forty-five minute guided tours are scheduled throughout the day and include the great hall, library, breakfast room, terrace, bedrooms and even the fourth floor dormitory.

 The Thousand Islands - Clayton Chamber of Commerce invites you to a region where charm and hospitality is a tradition.
 Clayton is a river village, surrounded by the St. Lawrence River, just minutes from the Canadian border.
 You'll find shops and galleries; museums; and outdoor activities ranging from fishing to golfing, diving, kayaking and hiking- all within walking distance.
 A registry of lodging, attractions and local businesses is on the web.

 Come explore the 1000 Islands aboard Uncle Sam Boat Tours.
-Listen as tour guides point out the historic and scenic wonders on a two-nation scenic cruise.
-Enjoy a delicious lunch or dinner cruise or a romantic twilight cruise.
+Listen as tour guides point out the historic and scenic wonders on a two hour American Narrows cruise.
+Enjoy a delicious lunch or dinner cruise or a romantic Sip-N'-Sail evening cruise.
 Stop at magnificent Boldt Castle or mysterious Singer Castle and see how the rich and famous enjoyed life a century ago.
-Come onboard with Uncle Sam Boat Tours, where a 1000 Islands adventure awaits you.
+Come aboard with Uncle Sam Boat Tours - where a 1000 Islands adventure awaits you.